Close Menu

 I want to paint a picture of what improving your magnesium intake can actually feel like — because it’s more than just numbers on a nutrition label.

 Within a few weeks of intentionally eating more magnesium-rich foods, many people report falling asleep faster and waking up feeling genuinely rested.
 The muscle cramps that were disrupting their nights start to ease up.
 The anxious, wired-but-tired feeling that was hanging around starts to lift.
+A 2012 randomised controlled trial in Magnesium Research found that magnesium supplementation significantly improved sleep quality in older adults with insomnia.

 Energy becomes more consistent — not a spike-and-crash cycle, but a steady, reliable hum throughout the day.
 That’s the kind of energy that actually feels good to live in.